Bela Crkva: Demographics

-According to the 2011 census results, the municipality of Bela Crkva has 17,367 inhabitants.
+According to the 2011 census results, the municipality of Bela Crkva had 17,367 inhabitants.

 Ethnic groups

 Settlements with Serb ethnic majority are: Bela Crkva, Banatska Palanka, Banatska Subotica, Vračev Gaj, Dupljaja, Jasenovo, Kajtasovo, Kaluđerovo, Kruščica, Kusić, and Crvena Crkva.
 The settlement with Romanian ethnic majority is Grebenac.
 The settlement with Hungarian ethnic majority is Dobričevo.
 The settlement with Czech ethnic majority is Češko Selo.

 The ethnic composition of the municipality (as of 2011 census):